 usted / él / ella necesita

 ustedes/ ellos / ellas necesitan

-As you might expect, the rest of the verbs in this section follow the exact same pattern.
+As you might expect, the rest of the words in this section follow the exact same AR verb pattern.

 Meaning: To use